 - a) Check temperature and pressure of cooling water prior to unit is in accordance with the design specification.
-If the pressure and temperature cannot be changed in accordance with the design specification, the desuperheater must be modified. - b) Check all ancillary equipment associated with the cooling water supply line, including possible booster pumps, strainers, non return valves and manually operated and actuated temperature control valves and associated control system. - c) Check the atomising steam pressure and temperature is within specification.
+If the pressure and temperature cannot be changed in accordance with the design specification, the desuperheater must be modified. - b) Check all ancillary equipment associated with the cooling water supply line, including possible booster pumps, strainers, non - return valves and manually operated and actuated temperature control valves and associated control system.